pigeonholeio/pigeono.io/src/docs/architecture/deep-dive.md

 The Key Management Service (KMS) service is provided by AWS leveraging Customer Managed Keys to generate data cipher keys.

 ## Always Client-Side Data Encryption
-Encryption and decryption always happens
+By default, encryption and decryption of data always happens